hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 );
 ```

-Wouldn't it be sweet if we had `unit`, then we can have `fnCheckBookExistsThenLog` of type `Func<BookId, unit>`!
+Wouldn't it be sweet if we had `unit`, then `fnCheckBookExistsThenLog` can be `Func<BookId, unit>`!
 Then there is no need for the ugly workaround.
-In fact, there is no need for the ever ugly `Action<T>`, and we can freely compose `Func<T, U>` with `Func<U, V>`!
+In fact, there is no need for the ever ugly `Action<T>`, and we can freely compose `Func<T, Unit>` with `Func<Unit, V>`!

 Well... maybe not so fast.
 The question we need to ask ourselves is: why is `void` not composable?
+And should it be composable?

 ## honesty, the rare quality

 A quality much under-appreciated for code (if not also for people), is honesty.
-Code, functions, methods, classes, modules, APIs and services, if each and every one of them are upfront and clear about what it does (maybe also stay true to that), I strongly believe we programmers would be in very pleasant places.
+Code, functions, methods, classes, modules, APIs and services, if each and every one of them are upfront and clear about what it does (maybe also stay true to that), then the places for us programmers would be enviable ones indeed.

-As is with being a honest person, keeping code honest is much harder than it sounds.
-Much like being a person, it may be easy to keep to this quality once in a while, the hard part is to keep to it consistently.
-The problem is, the world is a very harsh place: if a person is caught lying, then everything this person said in the past comes into question.
+As is with being a honest person, keeping code honest is much harder than it sounds - it may be easy to keep to it once in a while, but its VERY HARD to do so consistently.

+The problem is, the world is a very harsh place: if a person is found to be dishonest for one thing, then everything else comes into question.
 The same applies to code: dishonesty erodes the benefits of honesty very quickly.

 This analogy works well with static types.
 An **honest** method does exactly what it says, leaving no surprises to the callers.
 Consider `LengthIsEven` below,